 Sanctuary ooking back, the stained glass made them do it.
 Sixteen years ago, psychology professor Bob Buckler and his wife, Debbie, sold their new home in Tigard and moved their family into the Old Laurelhurst Church, a decaying Spanish Colonial Revival-style church in Portland.
-After hearing the 84-year-old building was going to be replaced with condominiums.
-Buckler dodged the local transients sleeping on the property to look over the building.
-It was then he saw the church's II by Eric Howald ornate stained glass windows.
+After hearing the 84-year-old building was going to be replaced with condominiums, Buckler dodged the local transients sleeping on the property to look over the sleeping on the property to look over the building.
+It was then he saw the church's ll ornate stained glass windows.
 "He came home and told me he couldn't believe the windows were going to be taken out and split up for an auction," says Debbie.
 Soon, she felt the same way.
 "I just wanted it to stay a church," she says.